 Final Words

-As optical drives become less common in modern laptops, transferring DVDs to USB offers a practical way to access media.
+As optical drives become less common in modern laptops, transferring DVD to USB offers a practical way to access media.
 While there are free tools and offline services available, professional DVD rippers such as DVDFab offer the best balance of speed, flexibility and advanced customization.
 With the right settings, saving DVDs to flash drives will be a straightforward process.